kohler/hotcrp/devel/apidoc/search.md

 Return IDs, and optionally other display fields, of submissions that match a search.

-Pass the search query in the `q` parameter.
+The `q` parameter defines the search.
 The list of matching submission IDs is returned in the `ids` response property, ordered according to the search.

-The `t`, `qt`, `reviewer`, `sort`, and `scoresort` parameters can also affect the search. `t` defines the collection of submissions to search, where `t=viewable` checks all submissions the user can view.
-If `t` is not provided, HotCRP picks a default based on the user’s roles and the site’s current configuration; for PC members and chairs, the typical default is `t=s`, which searches complete submissions.
+The `t`, `qt`, `reviewer`, `sort`, and `scoresort` parameters can modify the search. `t` defines the collection of searched submissions. `t=viewable` is the broadest; it checks all submissions the user can view.
+If `t` is not provided, HotCRP picks a default based on the user’s roles and the site’s current configuration.
+For PC members and chairs, the typical default is `t=s`, which searches complete submissions.

 ### Display fields

-Pass `f` and `format` parameters to retrieve display fields for each submission in the search result.
+The `f` and `format` parameters retrieve display fields for each submission in the search result.

 `f` defines the display fields to return.
-An example is `title authors[full]`.
+An example is `title authors[full]`, which requests two fields: `title`, and `authors` with the `full` view option.
-Obtain the available display fields with the `/displayfields` API. `format` is either `csv` or `html`, and requests CSV or HTML format for the response data.
+The `/displayfields` API lists available display fields. `format` is either `csv` or `html`, and requests CSV or HTML format for the response data.

 The response will contain `fields` and `papers` properties. `fields` is an array of objects defining the emitted display fields.
 Typically, each entry in